Matthew-Nale/destinyBots/README.md

 ### */BOT_topics*

-  View the list of random topics that can happen between the other bots.
+  View the list of random topics that can happen between the other bots, sorted by category.

 ### */BOT_add_topic*

   Adds a new topic to the random topics, causing the daily random conversation to potentially be the topic.
+The topic will be added inside of the 'misc' category of 'topics.json'.

 ### */BOT_start_conversation*

   Causes the specified bot to start a conversation with the other bots.
-An optional parameter is available to specify a topic, otherwise a random topic is chosen from the random topics list.
+An optional parameter is available to specify a topic, otherwise a random topic is chosen from the 'topics.json' file.

 <br />
 <br />